Debt Collection Abuse and Form Letter

 Where do I report a debt collector for an alleged violation?

 Report any problems you have with a debt collector to your state Attorney General’s office and the Federal Trade Commission.
 Many states have their own debt collection laws that are different from the federal Fair Debt Collection Practices Act.
 Your Attorney General’s office can help you determine your rights under your state’s law.
+If you click on the link above you will be leaving this website.

 Sample Cease and Desist Letter – Send Certified Mail, Return Receipt Requested